dgraph-io/workshop/1-getting-started/README.md

 ---

 ## Concepts

 ## Alpha

 Hosts edges(predicates) and indexes.

 ## Zero

-Controls the Dgraph cluster, assigns servers to a group and re-balances data between server groups.
+Handles cluster membership, transactions and ID generation.

+## Clients

+Clients connect to Dgraph (Alpha) with queries, mutations, and schema updates.

 ## Node

 Nodes and Relationships are the fundamental units of abstraction in a Graph database.

 ## Edges / Relationships

-Edges would connect the nodes, and they represent the relationship between them.
+Edges connect a node to other nodes or values, and they represent the relationship between them.
+Edges are unidirectional.
+An edge from A to B does not automatically generate the same edge from B to A. You can opt-in to generate the opposite edge by using the `@reverse` schema directive in Dgraph to describe bi-directional relationships.

 Dgraph's horizontal scaling capability allows one to create millions or even billions of nodes and relationships.

 ## Traversals

 Though it's possible to create nodes without any relationships between them, relationships are first-class citizens in Dgraph, by not utilizing the relationships and traversals across them you would be losing out on making use of the true potential of Dgraph.